AdrianTrill/LungScan/README.md

 ## 🤝 Contributing

 This is an MVP prototype.
 For production deployment:
-1. Replace mock analysis with actual AI model
-2. Implement persistent database storage
+1. Implement persistent database storage
 3. Add authentication/authorization
 4. Set up proper error handling and logging
 5. Configure production-ready deployment (Docker, cloud, etc.)

 ---

-**Note**: This MVP uses mocked AI analysis.
-In production, the `/api/analyze` endpoint will connect to a trained AI model for real nodule detection.
+**Note**: This MVP uses a real AI model (ResNet-50 based lung cancer detection model from Hugging Face) for nodule detection and classification.
+See `MODEL_DEPLOYMENT.md` for details on model integration and usage.